MF-Merbouni/Tank-Filling-System-Automation/README.md

 -  **Variable scaling and visualization** techniques
 -  **Real-time numeric display of process data**
 -  **Good coding practices**: modular, readable, and commented logic

+---

+## Author

+**Mohamed Fathi Merbouni** — Aspiring Automation Engineer

+---

+## Contributing

+Feedback and improvements are welcome.
+Fork the repo and submit a pull request!